By Samuel Leibowitz-Lord '21

-Garvey graduated with the Class of 2019, earning a BASW degree, and is already two years into an internship with All-In Solutions Counseling Center.
+Garvey graduated with the Class of 2019, earning a BA degree with a social work major, and is already two years into an internship with All-In Solutions Counseling Center.
 After speaking at her undergraduate commencement in May, Garvey has embarked on a path to receive her MSW degree from Rutgers School of Social Work.

 Garvey was initially drawn to the field because of her own experience with addiction and recovery.
 She found that social work reflected her core values of social justice, human dignity, and equality.
 “I’ve always been active in my activism,” Garvey said, recounting her journey.

 While searching for undergraduate programs in social work, friends pointed Garvey to Rutgers.
 Through her own independent research, Garvey found Rutgers School of Social Work was highly rated, and knowing her friends had positive experiences, she settled on the program in Camden.

 Early on, she found a dedicated team of faculty members that encouraged and mentored her every step of the way.
 DuWayne Battle (Associate Professor of Teaching, Director of the Baccalaureate Program and Coordinator of the Camden Program), Sara-Beth Plummer (Assistant Professor of Teaching and Assistant Director of the BASW Program) and Richard Stagliano (Part-Time Lecturer) proved instrumental in guiding her towards her degree.
 They were relentless in offering support and compassion.

 Garvey found the student life at Rutgers–Camden was exactly what she was looking for as well.
 “I loved the diversity of Camden,” she recounted.
 “All identities were represented in my classes.”